julienpoeschl/julienpoeschl/README.md

-- 👋 Hi, I’m @julienpoeschl
+- Hi!
-- 👀 I’m interested in game development
+- I'm a computer science student interested in game development.
-- 🌱 I’m currently learning unity
+- Languages I'm familiar with are Java, C#, C++, C and Python.